dwkim78/upsilon/README.md

 such as color, magnitude, sampling rate, etc (Kim+ 2015 in preparation).

+<b>Note</b>: UPSILoN mainly consists of two parts, one
+is extracting variability features from a light curve, and another is classifying a light curve.
+UPSILoN, thus, returns extracted features, a predicted class, and a class probability.

-Note: In principle, UPSILoN can classify any light curves having arbitrary number of data points.
+<b>Note</b>: In principle, UPSILoN can classify
+any light curves having arbitrary number of data points.
 However, for the best classification quality, we recommend to use light curves with more than ~80 data points.

 ## 1. Dependency